phalcon/blog/_posts/2019-02-14-success-story-how-to-phalconize-a-carpentry-factory.md

 We keep the jobs that have been signed off all day on the screen.
 It is very motivating to have a green list at the end of the day.

-In general, it is assumed that one day is required for each task to complete it.
-If an order requires 7 steps at the factory, the product will have passed through the factory after 7 working days at the start of the order.
+In general, it is assumed that one day is required for each task to be completed.
+If an order requires seven steps to be completed, in general it will need a week's worth of work.
 All of this can be monitored in the planning part of the application.

 ### Hosting setup